Your preferences have been updated.

 Hiking down Aruba’s dirt trails, hidden paths and prickly-pear littered plains might get hot.
 It definitely demands a bit of endurance.

 But if you pack plenty of water and SPF, you’ll be rewarded with stunning views of the island’s natural wonders, blissful solitude and a dash of adventurous adrenaline.

-Although we’ve hopefully established hiking as an unmissable Caribbean experience, hikers might also find themselves attracted to more aquatic endeavors.
-Aruba isn’t just a great destination for hiking, but one of the best Caribbean islands for snorkeling and enjoying white sandy beaches.
+Although we’ve hopefully established hiking as an unmissable Caribbean experience, hikers might also find themselves attracted to more aquatic endeavours.
+Aruba isn’t just a great destination for hiking, but one of the best Caribbean islands for snorkelling and enjoying white sandy beaches.
 You might even enjoy exploring the island via bike tour.
-In other words: if you vacation to Aruba, you’ll never run out of things to do.
+In other words: if you holiday to Aruba, you’ll never run out of things to do.

 We’re just getting started with the amazing effects Aruba has to offer.
 Dig into your trip details below to unlock a Caribbean experience that will leave you sunnier, happier, and (of course) a little more tanned.